decretist/Dissertation/Chapter1/chapter1.md

 <http://www.dmgh.de/de/fs1/object/goToPage/bsb00000457.html?pageNo=36>

 [^1]: Eight early manuscripts contain the gloss: "*Concordia
-    discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
+    discordantium canonum iuxta determinationem Gratiani episcopi
+    quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
 See below concerning whether, where, and when Gratian served as a bishop.
-Bl = Baltimore, Walters Art Gallery 777; Gt = Ghent, Bibl. der Rijksuniversiteit 55;
-    Mt = Montecassino, Bibl.
+Bl = Baltimore, Walters Art Gallery 777; Gt = Ghent, Bibl. der Rijksuniversiteit 55; Mt = Montecassino, Bibl.
 Abbaziale 66; Pf = Paris, Bibl.
 Nationale lat.
 3884 I and II; Po = Pommersfelden, Bibl. des Grafen Schönborn 142 (2744); Ro = Rouen, Bibl. municipale E 21 (707); Sl = St. Paul im Lavant, Stiftsbibl.
 25/1 (XXV.2.6); Tr = Trier, Stadtbibl.
-906
+906 (1141).
-    (1141).
-Gt, Pf, and Tr indicate that the *Decretum* has two parts;
-    Bl, Mt, Po, Ro, and Sl indicate that it has three.
+    Gt, Pf, and Tr indicate that the *Decretum* has two parts; Bl, Mt, Po, Ro, and Sl indicate that it has three.
 The earliest version of the *Decretum* to survive in more than one manuscript (R1) has two parts, while the most widely circulated version (R2) has three.
 Part III of the *Decretum* (*de Consecratione*) is outside the scope of this project, the intent of which is to compare the earliest (R1) version with the most widely circulated (R2) version for the purpose of determining authorship of those parts of the text traditionally attributed to Gratian himself.
 Part III is not found in R1, therefore direct comparison is not possible.
 In any event the class of text traditionally attributed to Gratian personally (the sayings or *dicta*) are absent from Part III.
-    Therefore, it is not subject to comparative analysis using the techniques available for examining Parts I and II.
-John T. Noonan, "Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law," *Traditio* 35 (January 1, 1979):
+Therefore, it is not subject to comparative analysis using the techniques available for examining Parts I and II. [@noonan_gratian_1979, 154] Noonan lists Mazarine 1289 (possibly a typo for Pm = Paris, Bibl.
+Mazarine 1287?) in place of Sl. [@weigand_fruhe_1990]. [@pennington_biography_2014,
-    154. Noonan lists Mazarine 1289 (possibly a typo for Pm = Paris, Bibl.
-Mazarine 1287?) in place of Sl.
-Rudolf Weigand, "Frühe Kanonisten und ihre Karriere in der Kirche," *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
-Kanonistische Abteilung* 76 (1990): 135--55.
-Kenneth Pennington, "The Biography of Gratian, the Father of Canon Law," *Villanova Law Review* 59 (2014): 698-700, discusses the implications of these eight glosses in considerably greater depth than Noonan does.
+    698-700], supplements Noonan's discussion of these eight glosses.

-    The author of the preface to the Summa "Parisiensis" incorrectly thought that Gratian himself had given the collection the title Concordia discordantium canonum: "Magister Gratianus, in hoc opere antonomasice dictus Magister, loco proœmii talem suo præmisit libro
-    titulum: Concordia discordantium canonum, in quo materiam et intentionem breviter exponit ...
-(Master Gratian, antonomastically called in this work 'the Master', in place of an introduction prefaced his book with the following title Concordia Discordantium Canonum, by which he concisely sets forth the subject matter and intention.)"
-Terence P. McLaughlin, ed., The Summa Parisiensis on the Decretum Gratiani (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1.
-English translation from Robert Somerville and Bruce Clark Brasington, eds., Prefaces to Canon Law Books in Latin
+    The author of the preface to the *Summa Parisiensis* incorrectly thought that Gratian himself had given the collection the title *Concordia discordantium canonum*: "*Magister Gratianus, in hoc opere antonomasice dictus Magister, loco proœmii talem suo præmisit libro titulum: Concordia discordantium canonum, in quo materiam et intentionem breviter exponit* (Master Gratian, antonomastically called in this work 'the Master', in place of an introduction prefaced his book with the following title, *Concord of discordant canons*, by which he concisely sets forth subject matter and intention.)" [@mclaughlin_summa_1952, 1]
-    Christianity: Selected Translations, 500-1245 (New Haven, Conn: Yale University Press, 1998), 201.
-(USD KBR160 .P73 1998)
+    English translation from [@somerville_prefaces_1998, 201].

 [^2]: "By the first decade of the thirteenth century the private schools
     of canon law had become part of the corporate structure of the